apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Apple introduces AI-powered object removal in photos with the latest iOS update**
+**Hampstead plans to spray for mosquitoes after man dies of EEE**

-You can read more about it [here](https://news.google.com/rss/articles/CBMipwFBVV95cUxNcWFKenc4WEhFWld5VFFrbEVLNjRsbmNMcTFhUU9TSndiYlBHVmJqNVlfYWE4YnlyajBnSldqaW5fU3BhSUZISUYwWDFBXy1XZWxOaVZGVWMxWlQycTNFRGowekk4a2M0UFU4X2k2OTBGVHNEWmtRQ1VPek5xd21oUkpGOFJqSFowU3pWOTdqeTJhMU5CUWZoTmpKTUNtd3RnUGVJRjdrWQ?oc=5).
+You can read more about it [here](https://news.google.com/rss/articles/CBMigAFBVV95cUxQcjdZRDJENUhSTTNLb0pIcXpNNUpHVW1HeXEwUTdNLUtCMzVJMGJON0ViQUxCSWVscHFYSU9UaFoxWXhTZU14ZWpGZDk1RldFYWhObF9WdVdfUUhNLVBRTzBOMm51WWp3Wk1fRWxXOGJkaW1nUlRNQkVkR2pjWFlfWQ?oc=5).

 ## Requirements
 - Python 3.8